Carthage/Carthage/README.md

     ```sh
     /usr/local/bin/carthage copy-frameworks
     ```
+1. Create a file named `input.xcfilelist` and a file named `output.xcfilelist`

-1. Add the paths to the frameworks you want to use under “Input Files".
+1. Add the paths to the frameworks you want to use to your `input.xcfilelist`.
 For example:

     ```
     $(SRCROOT)/Carthage/Build/iOS/Result.framework